Holiday Snaps – Part 2

 It occurred to me as I wrote this that blogging is the modern day equivalent of boring your friends and family to death with a slideshow of your holiday pics – only with blogging you get to inflict them on a much wider audience!
 So apologies for indulging here and sharing more photos.

-So just to prove that we do occasionally look at other things besides butterflies and moths, here are some of the best of the rest.
+So just to prove that I do occasionally look at other things besides butterflies and moths, here are some of the best of the rest.
 The cottage we’d rented was on the edge of a nature reserve, so we were off to a good start without even going anywhere.
 There was a path leading own to the nature reserve’s lake (Hawes Water) and it was obviously a bit of a thoroughfare for a lot of wildlife.
 The trail cameras picked up what I think is a female Roe deer both at night and during the day, plus it was nice to see a hedgehog at dusk too.

 Not exactly wildlife, but it was also nice to have a family of Gloucester Old Spot pigs in the field opposite the cottage.